 We really like these Eagle Creek Sandman sleeping masks.
 The mask is made of fleece.
 And the soft, slightly-raised contouring around the bridge of your nose means the mask doesn’t squish your eyes like some cheaper sleeping masks.

 Eating on planes can be, well, messy.

-Tide To Go instant stain remover can fix up most splotches – at least it can make them look a whole lot better!
+Tide To Go instant stain remover fixes up most splotches – at least it makes them look a whole lot better!